Policy: Nomenclature and post-nominal

 Master of Arts (Advanced)

-Only to be used where the information in brackets qualifies the level of the Award but does not describe the field/s of study.
+Only to be used where the information in brackets qualifies the level or mode of the Award but does not describe the field/s of study.

 Unique plan code that sits within the standard, non ‘advanced’ program

 Unique StudyAT entry for the ‘Advanced’ plan